General General 5 min read

 Image: Patrice Bouchard

 At first glance, this little brown bird might look like one of many, but listen closely.
 Song Sparrows have been studied for their remarkable vocal variety; a single male may sing more than 10 distinct song types.
 They’re common nationwide, from the Atlantic to the Pacific, but differ subtly by region.
-One reliable ID feature: a bold dark spot in the center of the chest.
 They’re small—around 6 inches—but their voice carries surprisingly far.

 7